bar199/MavTrade/README.md

 **Required Must-have Stories**

-* User can register a new account
+- [x] User can register a new account
-* User can login
+- [x] User can login
-* User can create new item post
+- [ ] User can create new item post
-* User has profile page to see their posts
+- [ ] User has profile page to see their posts
-* User can see products posted
+- [ ] User can see products posted
-* Item shows availability
+- [ ] Item shows availability
-    * Open - Item has no ongoing deal.
+    - [ ] Open - Item has no ongoing deal.
-    * Ongoing - Item is currently in the process of being sold.
+    - [ ] Ongoing - Item is currently in the process of being sold.
-    * Closed - Item is no longer available.
+    - [ ] Closed - Item is no longer available.

 **Optional Nice-to-have Stories**

-* User persistence
+- [ ] User persistence
-* Items have tags
+- [ ] Items have tags
-* User can sort posts by time posted or price
+- [ ] User can sort posts by time posted or price
-* User can search items by keyword or tags
+- [ ] User can search items by keyword or tags
-* Users can follow an item or save potential items
+- [ ] Users can follow an item or save potential items
+- [ ] Users can message seller/buyer about product
-* Authorize user is a UTA student
+- [ ] Authorize user is a UTA student

 ### 2. Screen Archetypes